Contexts

 }

-Chrome
+Chrome (chrome

 action.

-Here's a basic Chrome context:
+Here's a basic Chrome context for all platforms:

 {

-"app": {
+"browsers": {

 "name": "chrome"